Edinburgh Sculpture Workshop – Accessing our Facilities

-If you are interested in joining as a new Member it is still possible to get this process underway and staff will guide you in terms of the timeline for arranging Membership.
-If you join as a Member you have access to our monthly Members Opportunities Newsletter, Members Opportunities which we launch as open calls and Member organised events like Open Forum rapid fire talks which happen online.
+You can learn about becoming a Member here.
+Members have access to our monthly Members Opportunities Newsletter, Members Opportunities which we launch as open calls and Member organised events like Open Forum rapid fire talks which happen online.

 - Government instructions.

 - The ability for ESW to function well under new arrangements and remain strong as an organisation for everyone.

 - Fluctuations in the pandemic situation and challenges that we encounter at ESW.

 If you are a Studio or Project Space Holder who can access ESW independently, or a Member who is planning ahead for a pre-booked session, please read our Access Manual and Check List Flowchart before coming to the building.